utnet-org/utility-readonly/docs/architecture/how/meta-tx.md

 # Meta Transactions

-[NEP-366](https://github.com/near/NEPs/pull/366) introduced the concept of meta transactions to Near Protocol.
+[NEP-366](https://github.com/near/NEPs/pull/366) introduced the concept of meta transactions to unc Protocol.
 This feature allows users to execute transactions on NEAR without owning any gas or tokens.
 In order to enable this, users construct and sign transactions off-chain.
 A third party (the relayer) is used to cover the fees of submitting and executing the transaction.